Boa Amponsem Senior High School

 Boa Amponsem Senior High School is a public co-educational senior high school named after Boamponsem, a Denkyirahene or a former ruler of Denkyira.
 It is located in Dunkwa-on-Offin in the Upper Denkyira East Municipality of the Central Region of Ghana.
 It was established in 1961.
 The school won One-eighth Stage of Ghana National Science and Maths Quiz, 2020 contest by one point, after facing tough competition from the only all-female school to qualify from the Bono-Ahafo Zone – Our Lady of Mount Carmel Girls’ SHS.

 Courses

 The school offers courses Such as General Arts, Business, Agricultural Science, Visual Art, Home Science, and General Science.

-The current headmistress of the school is Mrs Grace Anopong, the assistant headmaster is Mr. Alexander Austin Kotun, and the senior house master is Mr. Abubakar Iddrisu.
+The current headmaster of the school is Mr Daniel Asante, the assistant headmaster is Mr. Alexander Austin Kotun, and the senior house master is Mr. Abubakar Iddrisu.